 What To Expect when Volunteering

-During their week volunteers will spend their days in regular contact with GA director Adam Sutherland and other part-time staff.
-They also take a hands-on, practical role in the running of the Lawson Park household and gardens.
-At the end of their 5-day stay, volunteers can take up the opportunity to have a brief feedback conversation with Adam, if that is useful to them.
+During their full-time 5-day stint, volunteers will spend every day working alongside GA director Adam Sutherland and other part-time staff.
+They take a hands-on, practical role in the running of the Lawson Park household and gardens.
+At the end of their stay, volunteers can take up the opportunity to have a brief feedback conversation with Adam, if that is useful to them.

 Please see the PDF Guide at the foot of the page for more details on volunteering with us.